commonhaus/foundation/GOVERNANCE.md

 Further Reading: [About code owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners)

-## Commonhaus Council
+## Commonhaus Foundation Council

-The Commonhaus Council (CC) is the governing body of The Commonhaus Foundation, responsible for overseeing financial allocations, ensuring fiscal responsibilities are met, and setting future plans that serve the collective interests of the community.
+The Commonhaus Foundation Council (CFC) is the governing body of the CF, responsible for overseeing financial allocations, ensuring fiscal responsibilities are met, and setting future plans that serve the collective interests of the community.

 The Council convenes regularly and holds an Annual General Meeting (AGM) to review the annual report, financial status, and set future plans.
 Special general meetings may be initiated with a defined agenda if proposed by at least a third of the Council members or by a significant fraction of the general members.